laurelmay/24game/README.md

 This application supports solving and generating 24 game puzzles.
 The 24 game is a math puzzle game where you add, subtract, multiply, and divide two numbers to find the number 24.

-## Why is the name like that?

-Because you can't start a Java package with a number.

 ## Deploying

 The application can be deployed in one of two ways: